 - 1. An incoming INVITE is received at the S-CSCF of the B-party. - 2.
 The S-CSCF performs standard unregistered service control execution procedures.
 The terminating iFC direct the INVITE to the SCC AS for terminating access domain selection. - 3.
 The T-ADS function chooses breakout to the CS domain.
-A CSRN is fetched for routing to the CS domain. - NOTE 1: At this point, the SCC AS can, as an implementation option, interact with the HSS to obtain location information.

-NOTE 2: Fetching the CSRN is implementation specific.

-- 4. The SCC AS establishes a new session by sending an INVITE containing the CSRN towards the S-CSCF. - 5.
+A CSRN is fetched for routing to the CS domain.
+If the SCC AS interacts with the HSS to fetch the CSRN, it may also indicate to the HSS the support of MTRR as specified in TS 23.018 [49]. - NOTE 1: At this point, the SCC AS can, as an implementation option, interact with the HSS to obtain location information. - NOTE 2: Fetching the CSRN is implementation specific. - NOTE 3: If Sh is used for interaction with the HSS and SCC AS indicates support of MTRR, the SCC AS also provides its MAP address to the HSS. - 4.
+The SCC AS establishes a new session by sending an INVITE containing the CSRN and ICS indicator towards the S-CSCF. - 5.
 The S-CSCF then performs CS breakout according to existing IMS procedures.
 The call is routed to the CS domain via the BGCF/MGCF. - 6.
 The MGCF sends an IAM to the MSC Server. - 7.
-The MSC Server performs paging procedures and sends the CS call setup message to the UE B. - 8.
+The MSC Server performs paging procedures and sends the CS call setup message to the UE B. If the UE does not respond to the paging request as meanwhile it has performed registration with a new MSC Server, the network may either use the MTRF or MTRR feature as specified in TS 23.018 [49] in order to re-direct the call towards the new MSC Server.
+If MTRR is used the SCC AS emulates GMSC behavior and may request to to re-restart call handling from step 3 onwards. - 8.
 Completion of the session and bearer control setup procedures.
 To complete the session and bearer setup for a video call the specific handling as described in clause 7.4.2.1.1 applies.
+The MGCF may map cause codes received over the CS leg differently compared to normal CS breakout.
+If the SCC AS has User Location

-If the SCC AS has User Location Information (e.g. CGI or SAI) and/or UE Time Zone Information available (e.g. from step 3, or by interacting with the HSS at this time), it adds it to the SIP response.
+Information (e.g. CGI or SAI) and/or UE Time Zone Information available (e.g. from step 3, or by interacting with the HSS at this time), it adds it to the SIP response.